Skip to main content Skip to office menu Skip to footer

 Voter registration through secretary of state.

-At the time of application, the application assistant must also offer the applicant the opportunity to register to vote as a permanent absentee voter with the secretary of state, pursuant to part 8290.1300 and Minnesota Statutes, section 5B.06.
-A voter registration application filled out in the presence of an application assistant and submitted by an application assistant is not considered registration by mail as provided in Minnesota Statutes, section 201.061.
+At the time of application, the applicant must be offered the opportunity to register to vote as a permanent absentee voter with the secretary of state, pursuant to part 8290.1300 and Minnesota Statutes, section 5B.06.
+A voter registration application submitted by a current program participant is not considered registration by mail as provided in Minnesota Statutes, section 201.061.

 Subp.
 10.